LucaJiang/ldsc_notes/README.md

 - [x] LD Score Calculation with MPI
   - [x] Delete MAF <= 0.01 SNPs, ignore the order of 'A1' and 'A2'
   - [x] Mapping from SNP in sumsstats to SNP in reference panel
-  - [x] Calculate LD Score in each chromosome with sliding window
+  - [x] LD Score is the 'l2' column in the reference panel
 - [ ] Iterative ReWeighted Least Squares(IRWLS):
   $$\mathbf{Y} = \mathbf{X}\boldsymbol{\beta} + \boldsymbol{\epsilon}$$
 $$\text{argmin}\_{\boldsymbol{\beta}} \sum_{i=1}^n ||y_i - \mathbf{x}_i\boldsymbol{\beta}||_p$$